CentreForDigitalHumanities/I-analyzer/documentation/Defining-corpus-fields.md

 - `*.stemmed`: uses a language-specific analyzer to filter stopwords and stem words.
 - `*.length`: specifies the token count of the text, which is useful for aggregations.

 If you add fields with these names to the `es_mapping` of a text field, it enables some features in visualisations.
 If you add a multifield with these names that does not contain the expected type of data, some visualisations may not work.
+Do not do this.

-In addition the es_mapping, `indexed` determines whether the field should be included in the elasticsearch index.
+The property `indexed` determines whether the field should be included in the elasticsearch index.
 If set to `False`, the field can be displayed in the results, but it is not searchable.

 ## Interface parameters